satoshinakamoto007/wallets/docs/recoverable_wallet.md

 ### Recovery Process Demonstration
-- Open three terminals and run `$ recoverable_wallet` Terminal 1 will run the wallet that will be recovered.
+- Open three terminals and run `$ recoverable_wallet` Accept the default parameters.
+Terminal 1 will run the wallet that will be recovered.
 Terminal 2 will run the wallet that recovers the funds.
 Terminal 3 will just be used to farm blocks to move time forward.

 - **Terminal 1**
     - Type 4 to add funds to this wallet